Last Updated on

 - Budget appropriately to get through the permitting and licensing process.
 Many clients who come to us have already spent money on trying to do so by themselves or with other consultants that ended up being wasted.
 The question we ask our clients upfront is “Do you think taking the low-cost approach to permitting and licensing will actually cost less or more by the time you are finished?”

-For more information on how to set up your cannabis cultivation business the right way from the beginning, connect with us to set up a free assessment.
+For more information on how to set up your cannabis cultivation business the right way from the beginning, connect with us to set up an assessment.